jon-jacky/home/recent.md

   most cases it is a poor facsimile of the real thing."  via
   <https://news.ycombinator.com/item?id=17200163> "... an insanely
   clever masterpiece of digital design. ...
 It’s mindbendingly brilliant."
-Contrast to Uzebox with 2 ICs, 24 May 2018 below.
+Compare to Uzebox with 2 ICs, 24 May 2018 below.

  3 Jun 2018